 I need to admit something.
+I have mom guilt.
+A lot.
 I put way too much pressure on myself in regards to raising my children.
 I thought I was doing better in that department, but recently it’s come to light that I still have a ways to go.

 Here’s what happened.

 I’ve always been a stickler for a good bedtime routine for my kiddos.
 Brush your teeth and wash your face every night and get to bed by midnight.
 I have teenagers so mid-night is early, like really early.